NatachaH/laravel-translatable/README.md

 composer require nh/translatable
 ```

-Publish the config file for the translatable:
+Publish the config, the migration and the model files for the translatable:
 *You can define the available languages in this config file*

 ```